brain-x402/BrainX402-Framework/README.md

 ## 🧬 Reverse Program Concept

 Traditionally:
-> 🧾 You pay to use AI.
+> 🧾 You Get Pay to use AI.

 In **ReacotX402**:
 > 💰 You earn when AI (or users) use your agents.